RaphaelMeudec/API.AI-FacebookMessenger/README.md

 })
 ```

 <b>Note</b>: This example hasn't been implemented in the code.
-Moreover, getting value from a database shouldn't be done asynchronously.
+Moreover, getting value from a database should be done asynchronously.

 ## Useful links